Why do life coaches need insurance?

 If you’re not sure what you need, tell us a little more about your life coaching business.
 We’ll help you to build your quote and explore any other insurance needs.Build my cover

 What insurance do I need if I’m working from home?

 If you’re working from home, you may still require cover for your home-based business, especially if your home insurance policy doesn’t cover your valuable work equipment.

-Whether you work from home or an office, your role will also consistently require you to give advice, so both professional indemnity and professional treatment liability cover may always be relevant.
-Accidents are possible anywhere, too, so public liability insurance could provide a vital safety net in the event of trips, slips, falls or damage to property for when clients visit you.
+Whether you work from home or an office, your role will also consistently require you to give advice, so combined professional, treatment and public liability cover may always be relevant.
+Accidents are possible anywhere, too, so public liability insurance could provide a safety net in the event of trips, slips, falls or damage to property for when clients visit you.

 When would a life coach need employers’ liability insurance?

 Employers’ liability insurance might be a legal requirement (external link) for your business from the moment you take on your first recruit.
 For most businesses with employees in the UK this is essential, although whether you need employers’ liability cover differs depending on the business and the circumstances.